dimenerno/dimenerno.github.io/_posts/2025-06-02-wittgenstein-conant-en.md

 > If we take the sentences "illogical thought is impossible" or "we cannot think illogically" to indeed present us with _thoughts_ (with senses which we can affirm the truth of), then we concede what a moment ago we wished to deny (namely, that the negation of these sentences present us with a genuine content, one which is able to stand up to the demand for judgment).
 But if we conclude that these words (which we want to utter in response to the psychologistic logician) do not express a thought with a sense, then aren't _we_, if we judge psychologism to be false, equally victims of an illusion of judgment?
 This is the problem at the heart of the onion.

-That is, the author of the paper is pointing out that the following sentence is not actually a thought<sub>thought</sub>:
+That is, the author of the paper is pointing out that the following sentence is not actually a thought:

 1. Illogical thought is impossible.